 Shareholder returns and dividend

-The Board is pleased to recommend a final dividend of 3.6 pence for 2020 which, together with the interim dividend of 1.0 pence per share paid in September 2020, takes the proposed full year dividend to 4.6 pence.
-This represents progression up our dividend pay-out target range.
-After excluding the component of the 2019 dividend which was effectively a return of capital from the Quilter Life Assurance proceeds, the underlying dividend increase is 15%.
+The Board is pleased to recommend a Final Dividend of 3.9 pence for the 2021 financial year which, together with the Interim Dividend of 1.7 pence per share paid in September, takes the proposed Full Year Dividend to 5.6 pence.
+The pay-out ratio for 2021 was 51%.
+Following the revision to our target dividend pay-out range to 50%–70% of post-tax, post-interest adjusted profit, the 2021 dividend sits at the lower end of that new range.
+Subject to the operating environment remaining constructive, the Board expects future dividends to continue the progression up the target range.
+After excluding the component of the 2021 dividend that was effectively a return of capital from the Quilter International proceeds, the underlying dividend increase was 39%.

-The dividend will be paid on 17 May 2021, subject to shareholder approval at our 2021 Annual General Meeting on 13 May 2021, to shareholders who are on the share register on 9 April 2021.
+The dividend will be paid on 16 May 2022, subject to shareholder approval at our 2022 Annual General Meeting on 12 May 2022, to shareholders who are on the register on 8 April 2022.

 In terms of Chair succession, Ruth Markland, our Senior Independent Director, is chairing a newly constituted Sub-Committee of the Board Corporate Governance and Nominations Committee to identify and recommend to the Board an appropriate individual to be appointed as the next Chair of Quilter.
 Further announcements will be made as and when appropriate.